timbulwidodostp/sgtreg/README.md

 # sgtreg
 Regression using the Skewed Generalized T Distribution Use sgtreg With STATA 18

+Regression with a Skewed Generalized T Error Term With STATA 18

 Olah Data Semarang

 WA : +6285227746673 (085227746673)